HN Pegasi

-In 2007, the discovery of a brown dwarf companion was announced.
+In 2006, the discovery of a brown dwarf companion was announced.
 HN Peg B was spotted using the Spitzer Space Telescope at an angular separation of 43.2 arc sec, showing a methane absorption characteristic of T-type dwarfs.
 The separation corresponds to a projected physical distance of 795 AU, which is uncommonly wide for such brown dwarf companions.
-The estimated mass of the object is 28 M_{J}.
+While NASA provides HN Peg b as an exoplanet with the mass of almost 22 M_{J} and having an orbit of 20692 years. other sources provide an estimated mass of HN Peg B as brown dwarf of 12 - 28 M_{J} with a most likely mass of 28 M_{J} at age ~500 Myr.
 Based upon its spectrum, HN Peg B has relatively thin cloud decks.
 HN Peg B was observed with Hubble WFC3 and found to be variable in the 1.1–1.7 μm range.
 It varied with an amplitude of 1.206 ±0.025% and a rotation period of 15.4 ±0.5 hours.
 The water absorption band at 1.4 μm had a reduced amplitude.
 The condensation particles causing the variation have a particle size larger than 1 μm.
 It also showed variability in a Spitzer light curve, with an amplitude of 1.1 ±0.5% at 4.5 μm and 0.77 ±0.15% at 3.6 μm.

 This star displays an emission of infrared excess that suggests there is a circumstellar disk of debris in orbit.
 HN Pegasi is most likely a thin disk population star.
 It is a member of the nearby Hercules-Lyra association of stars that share a common motion through space.
+Newer investigations conclude that HN Peg B is likely older at >≈ 500 Myr, while a mass of 28 M_{J} is predicted for an age of 500 Myr.